Spare Parts Know How

 Where This Is Covered

-This topic is covered in the Foundation level, where you learn not only why criticality matters and why it is often misunderstood, but also a comprehensive, yet easy to apply framework for determining criticality.
+This topic is covered in the Foundation Playbook, which addresses not only why criticality matters and why it is often misunderstood, but also a comprehensive, yet easy to apply framework for determining criticality.

 For teams, Foundations for Teams helps create a shared language so criticality is not driven by the loudest voice in the room.